dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_qap.rst

 off.
 Solvers that terminate faster than the time limit are rerun for the full allocated time and the minimum objective value found is saved.

-D-Wave's NL solver and CQM solver benchmarks ran on D-Waves's |cloud_tm|_ quantum cloud service.
+D-Wave's nonlinear solver and CQM solver benchmarks ran on D-Waves's |cloud_tm|_ quantum cloud service.
 COIN-OR, OR-Tools, and SciPy were run on an Intel Core i9-7900X CPU @ 3.30GHz processor with 16GB RAM.
 The benchmarks for OR-Tools were run with eight threads, and the remaining were run with a single thread.